DamianZaremba/cv/README.md

 Employment History
 ------------------
+### Infra Bits - Freelance network/systems engineer & trainer
+*April 2021 - present*

+* PADI/TecRec training
+* EFR training
+* Network consultancy
+* Software development

+_Not currently looking for a long term position._

 ### Fastly - Senior Network Engineer
-*September 2018 - present*
+*September 2018 - April 2021*

 Focused on the automation, management, expansion & improvement of AS54113 (FSLY) as part of the network reliability engineering team.
 During this time the network grew from 37T to over 110T of capacity, with new generations of topologies.

-Responsibilities include:
+Responsibilities included:

 * Management/development of the global configuration state & traffic engineering posture
-* Building tooling for automation of repeat tasks and safety in operations
+* Building tooling for automation of repetitive tasks and safety in operations
 * Integration of systems for optimisation of processes & data de-duplication
 * Planning for and execution of large customer events
 * Extension of existing critical systems for new business requirements